instante/bootstrap3renderer/docs/en/index.md

 Errors

-> Renders only errors, that have not associated form element.
+> Renders only errors that have no associated form element.

 ```smarty
 {$form->render('errors')} or {form errors}